Dr Klara Szego

 Klara was one of the founding members of the first Mother-Baby Unit in Melbourne (Mercy Hospital for Women).
 Klara was the Director of the Mother Baby Unit from 1996 to 2013, both at the Mercy Hospital for Women and at its later location at the Werribee Mercy Hospital.

-Klara served as Secretary of the Australasian Marcé Society, an international forum addressing perinatal mental illness from 2010 to 2011.
+Klara served as Secretary of the Australasian Marcé Society, an international forum addressing perinatal mental illness in 2010.
 She has recently been appointed to the Patient Review Panel, which oversees the functioning of the Assisted Reproductive Technology Act in Victoria.

 Klara is actively involved in medical education around perinatal issues for GP’s, psychiatric trainees and medical students, and has published papers on the topic of antidepressant use in pregnancy.